Evaluate Early Retirement Offer

 Roth conversions can be an incredibly valuable tool for those who accept an early retirement offer.
 They can increase asset longevity and reduce total taxes paid during their retirement.

 Below is a screenshot from our tax planning software we use to help retirees understand and reduce their future tax liability in retirement.
-Many times we find those who retire early with a voluntary severance package have significant opportunities to take advantage of a extra low-earning years to perform Roth conversions and save on taxes.
+Many times, we find those who retire early with a voluntary severance package have significant opportunities to take advantage of an extra low-earning years to perform Roth conversions and save on taxes.

 Of course, you have the option to say no to voluntary severance payments.